 - Discussing matters of professional responsibility and ethics, etc.

-- Two required performance evaluations during and at the end of the internship trimester
+- Two required performance evaluations during and at the end of the externship trimester

 - Honoring the commitment in the Memorandum of Agreement (link below).